tschuy/gotp/README.md

 ### Exporting

 Two-factor tokens are commonly shared through QR codes. `gotp` can generate a QR code for any token it currently has internally.
-This requires the tool `qrencode` to be installed (it can be installed through your package manager, or gotten from the [`qrencode` website](https://fukuchi.org/works/qrencode)).

 **The exported token contains the secret key and service name.
 Treat it carefully!**